FAQ

 How many SPIs should I measure for my dataset?

-When starting out, we recommend that users work with a smaller subset of available SPIs first, so they get a sense of computation times and working with the output in a lower-dimensional sapce.
-Users have the option to pass in a customised configuration .yaml file as described in the Using a reduced SPI set documentation.
+When starting out, we recommend that users work with a smaller subset of available SPIs first, so they get a sense of computation times and working with the output in a lower-dimensional space.
+Users have the option to pass in a customised configuration .yaml file as described in the

 How long does pyspi take to run?